 Depending on what you do, you might need an office for doing business, but a lower monthly rent could dramatically decrease your overhead costs.
 Look around—could you downsize to a slightly smaller space, give up a few amenities, or try a new neighborhood for lower monthly rent?
 Some business owners even have luck moving to a different suite in the same building or re-negotiating with their landlord for less expensive rent.
 It's worth checking into your options once a year or so.

-Most small business have numerous types of insurance, including property insurance, general liability insurance, and business interruption insurance.
+Most small business have numerous types of insurance, including commercial property insurance, general liability insurance, and business interruption insurance.
 Many business owners spend too much on insurance or are paying for coverage they don’t need.
 Take a look at your coverage and read articles from trusted sources to get an idea of where you can cut costs without losing protection.